Convert GIF to HTML Online Free

 ChangeThisFile converts your GIF to a self-contained HTML snippet directly in your browser.
 Your GIF is encoded as a base64 data URI inside an <img> tag with alt text and dimensions, ready to paste into HTML email, a Markdown file, or a single-page document.
 No upload needed — your file stays on your device.
 Free, instant, no signup.

-Free No signup required Files stay on your device Instant conversion Updated May 2026
+First daily conversion free No signup required Files stay on your device Instant conversion Updated May 2026

-GIF vs HTML: Format Comparison
+GIF vs HTML Embed: Format Comparison

 Key differences between the two formats